Turbak's invasion of Assam: Legacy

 According to legend, Mula Gabharu caused the death of her husband, as she was unable to prepare a Kabas Kapor (amulet cloth) in time due to her menstrual cycle—a ritual considered necessary for gaining protection while in battle.
 Seeking revenge, she rallied a group of five other women from the Ahom kingdom to accompany her to the battle.
-Their presence and courage are said to have energized the Ahom soldiers, giving them a new motivation to fight the invaders.
+Their presence and courage are said to have energised the Ahom soldiers, giving them a new motivation to fight the invaders.

 Mula Gabharu's legacy remains a source of inspiration for Assamese, particularly as a symbol of patriotism, sacrifice, and resilience.
-Historians debate the exact timeline of these events with some sources pointing to Phrasengmung being killed during the fifth Muslim invasion in 1527, and Turbak's invasion in 1532.
+Historians debate the exact timeline of these events, with some sources pointing to Phrasengmung being killed during the fifth Muslim invasion in 1527, and Turbak's invasion in 1532.
 Irrespective of the exact timeline, Mula Gabharu remains a revered figure in Assam's history.

 A contrasting view, however, is presented by historian Amanatulla Ahmed, who suggests that the Ahom army launched a sudden attack on Koch territory, forcing Visva Singha to capitulate.
 One Ahom chronicle records that Visva Singha initially planned to intercept the returning Ahom army from Gauda.
 However, his advisors, anticipating the devastating consequences of a confrontation with the superior Ahom forces, dissuaded him.
 Ultimately, Visva Singha succumbed peacefully and henceforth sealed a relationship between the Koches and the Ahoms.